onlinefinder/onlinefinder/searx/infopage/en/about.md

 {{link('search engines', 'preferences')}} while not storing information about its users.

-OnlineFinder established in 1996, was one of the very first search portals on the internet.
-The original goal was to have a place for people and businesses to interact with listings containing contact information and website links.
-Later OnlineFinder started provideing free email and free websites.

-Google contacted us asking us to use their code but we declined.
-During a 24 hour lapse, a cyber-squatter purchased our .net domain and shortly after we found that our email and sites were being blocked by major corporatoins, including Google because we offered those services for free.

 ## Why use it?

 - OnlineFinder doesn't generate a profile about you.